 One way to go green is to look for an ENERGY STAR® certified new house or to find a contractor that will construct your new house to meet the ENERGY STAR specifications and requirements.
 This refers to meeting the minimum demands regarding the R-factor of the insulation, the U-factor of the windows, creating a completely sealed structure for the least amount of temperature loss, and installing a system that diminishes loss and excess usage.

 Central Heating, Ventilation, and Air Conditioning (HVAC) systems or other heating and cooling systems account for a large part of the energy and money savings.
 According to the U. S. Department of Energy, heating costs could comprise up to 42% of your total energy bill.
 Energy consumption ratings for furnaces, boilers and water heaters follow the guidelines from the U.S. Department of Energy and are measured against the Annual Fuel Utilization Efficiency (AFUE) scale.
+Trusted security companies will enable you to control your security equipment, lights, locks, thermostats, and cameras with a single app.

 However, upgrading a home appliance with a new ENERGY STAR certified equivalent is the fastest and easiest way to start saving on your utilities.
 The U. S. Department of Energy estimates that household appliances account for nearly 20% of energy usage in a typical residence.
 ENERGY STAR qualified machines are also generally of a higher quality, more reliable, more comfortable, and last longer than similar devices without the ENERGY STAR label.